This Policy describes how Rise Above handles personal information it collects.

 Personal information may also be processed by staff or by other third parties operating outside Australia who work for Rise Above or for one of its suppliers, agents, or partners.
-Rise Above takes such steps as are necessary in the circumstances to ensure that any overseas third party service providers it engages do not breach the Australian Privacy Principles, including through contractual arrangements.
+Rise Above takes such steps as are necessary in the circumstances to ensure that any overseas third party service providers deals with personal information in a manner consistent with the Australian Privacy Principles, including through contractual arrangements.

 Where is personal information stored?